Skip to content

 The end-state most readers are after: a local MP4 in the Movies folder, playable in any player with no internet required.

 The Mac downloader category has three meaningful players in 2026: BBFly, CleverGet (by Leawo), and StreamFab.
 All three produce playable MP4 or MKV files; differences come down to output quality, batch behaviour, and trial structure.
 Of the three I tested, BBFly is the one I kept installed.
+For a cross-platform (not Mac-only) comparison, see our best Netflix downloader comparison; for a full BBFly review with test conditions and interface details, see the BBFly Netflix Downloader review.

 Test environment (May 2026)